Funding Our Schools

 Fair Student Funding (FSF) is the main source of money for most schools.
 With input from the School Leadership Team, principals decide how to spend these funds to meet basic educational needs.

 FSF is based on the number of students enrolled at each school and the needs of those students.
 This budgeting method is called a weighted pupil-funding model.
+You can find more information on our FSF page.

 School Allocation Memoranda (SAMs)